 This rule is promulgated pursuant to 8 V.S.A. § 4079a and in response to the United States Department of Labor's June 21, 2018 amendment to 29 C.F.R. § 2510.
 See Definition of "Employer" Under Section 3(5) of ERISA-Association Health Plans, 83 Fed.
 Reg.
 28,961 (June 21, 2018) (to be codified at 29 C.F.R. § 2510.3-5).
-The purpose of this rule is to set forth rules, forms, and procedures regarding fully-insured association health plans.
-This rule protects Vermont consumers and promotes the stability of Vermont's health insurance markets, to the extent permitted under federal law, including rules regarding licensure, solvency, reserve requirements, and rating requirements.
-This rule shall not apply to association health plans that are self-funded.
-All associations and MEWAs must be in compliance with this rule after September 1, 2018.
+The purpose of this rule is to set forth rules, forms, and procedures regarding self-insured association or MEWA health plans.
+This rule protects Vermont consumers and promotes the stability of Vermont's health insurance markets, to the extent permitted under federal law, by implementing licensure, solvency, reserve, and rating requirements.
+This rule shall not apply to association health plans that are fully funded.
+Nothing in this rule shall be construed to provide a self-insured association or MEWA authority to operate in the State before January 1, 2019.